The-Yak-Collective/yakcollective/projects/template-project/template-slide.md

 title: Project Slide Template
 layout: page-project-slide
 ---
 This is the template file for project slides.
-It is used both as a data source for the `widget-project-slide-deck` and as a way to generate a stand-alone HTML slide deck.
+It is used both as a data source for `widget-project-slide-deck` and as a way to generate a stand-alone HTML slide deck.
 Check out [_Future Frontiers_](/projects/future-frontiers/) and the associated slide files (all of the `.md` files in the `projects/future-frontiers/` directory) to get a sense of how this works.

 Note that slide content should be _short_ -- think a paragraph or two, or a bullet list.
 These are slides, so less is more.
 You _cannot_ use any widgets as part of your slide content.